RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 **Don't support Glacier Deep**

 ## AWS Transfer Family

 For Exam : Whenever you see **SFTP , FTP** look for "Transfer" in options available.

 AWS Transfer Family is a fully managed AWS service that you can use to **transfer files into and out of** **Amazon Simple Storage Service (Amazon S3) storage or Amazon Elastic File System (Amazon EFS)** file systems over the following protocols: Secure Shell (SSH) File Transfer Protocol (SFTP): version 3 File Transfer Protocol Secure (FTPS) File Transfer Protocol (FTP) Applicability Statement 2 (AS2)

+- Working with custom **identity providers**

+  You integrate your identity provider using an AWS Lambda function, which authenticates and authorizes your users for access to Amazon S3 or Amazon Elastic File System (Amazon EFS).

 ## Amazon DataSync